DomDevs2000/ECommerce-Microservice/README.md

 ### Inventory Service

 To view the inventory, make a HTTP GET request to `/api/inventory?skuCode={skuCode}`.
-This will return the queried product, it's quantity count and will state if its in stock or not.
+This will return the queried product, and will state if its in stock or not.

 ![Is In Stock](https://github.com/DomDevs2000/microservice-images/assets/109763238/7e1ba039-1008-489d-bd9c-17257dc85579)